alces-software/flight-appliance-docs/docs/source/overview/whatisit.rst

 Flight is designed to get researchers started with HPC as quickly as possible, providing a pre-configured environment which is ready for work immediately.
 The cluster you build is personal to you - users have root-access to the environment, and can setup and configure the system to their needs.

+Your cluster is designed to be **ephemeral** - i.e. you run it for as long as you need it, then shut it down.
+Although there is no built-in time limit for Flight clusters, the most effective way of sharing compute resources in the cloud is to book them out only when you need them.
+Contrary to popular belief, you can achieve huge cost savings over purchasing server hardware if learn to work effectively in this way.

 Who is it for?
 --------------